-7 Essential Commands Your Cat Really Can Learn
+7 Essential Cat Training Tricks Your Kitty Can Really Learn

 As an equal opportunity pet fanatic, dare I say cats are just as fun to train as dogs?
 Your cat will welcome learning basic directions, and most kittens take well to leash training too if you pair the lessons with food and fun.
 "Many cats love training if done properly, with patience and rewards," says behaviorist Katenna Jones, ACAAB and director of Jones Animal Behavior in Rhode Island.
 Like with any other relationship, you get out what you put in!

-While cats can’t be trained to do the array of tasks dogs are bred for, basic training comes naturally to them.
-Cats will instinctively use a litter box, and common dog behavior problems like play biting, separation anxiety, and aggression are easy to avoid.
+While cats can't be trained to do the array of tasks dogs are bred for, basic training comes naturally to them.
+Cats will instinctively use a litter box, and common dog behavior problems like play biting are easy to avoid.

 Often, training a cat not to do something, like training them not to bite or pull on a leash, simply comes down to not provoking that behavior in the first place.
 If you're leash training, opt for a harness instead of a training collar, which can lead to frantic oppositional reflex and might choke your cat.
 If your cat bites, teach her what to do instead by redirecting her predatory instincts to a feathery toy.